romain-mg/unknownfinance/README.md

 Unknown Finance is a privacy-preserving index fund protocol built on Ethereum that enables users to invest in a basket of tokens while maintaining complete confidentiality of their positions and transactions.
 The protocol leverages Fully Homomorphic Encryption (FHE) to provide unprecedented privacy in DeFi index fund investments.

-## Key Features
+## Features

 ### Privacy-Preserving Operations
 - Confidential minting and burning of index fund shares
-- Private stablecoin deposits and withdrawals
+- Private stablecoin deposits and withdrawals thanks to wrapping
 - Encrypted balance tracking and transfers
 - Hidden transaction amounts and user positions